Credit history: What it is and why it matters

-When credit history comes up, it probably has to do with how someone handled debt in the past and what’s going on with their finances right now.
-Credit history can include information about the accounts a person has open, how long they’ve been open and whether the account holder made payments on time.
+Credit history refers to how you’ve handled debt in the past and what’s going on with your finances right now.
+It can include information about the accounts you have open, how long these accounts have been open and whether you’ve made payments on time.

-But there’s plenty more to know—like how credit history makes its way into credit reports and how it affects credit scores and lending decisions.
+But there’s plenty more to know, including how credit history makes its way into credit reports and how it affects credit scores and lending decisions.
 Understanding how these pieces fit together can help you better manage your credit.
-And this article will help explain some of the basics.
+So here’s a look at the basics of credit history.

-• Your credit history can influence your financial life, so taking steps to establish a positive history can help you.
+• Your credit history can influence your financial life, so taking steps to establish a positive history can help you and your credit scores.

 • Opening a credit card or taking out a loan are options people can use to start building their credit history.